Last updated: May 2026.

 - Membership requirement: Australian Medical Association (AMA), state medical board registration

-- Loan cap: Usually $2–3 million (some lenders offer higher)
+- Loan cap: Usually $2 to $3 million (some lenders offer higher)

 - Special schemes: Many lenders have dedicated "medico" or "doctor loan" products with tailored terms